Cake wars are on fire: claims of plagiarism unfold on Twitter. It is a cake boss of the inauguration kind.

 There are safeguards in place for artists, musicians, writers for their protection from plagiarism.
 Safe to say, it protects their intellectual, artistic capital.
 If you read many Code of Ethics you sign with an organization you are paid by, you relinquish any creativity or ideas you come up with.
 Doesn't that cover those that are credited, recognized and are compensated for coming up with ideas and not a lowly person on the totem pole who expresses ideas unrelated to the company?

 I'm curious what others think about this?
-Would an employee be barking up the wrong tree, be exposed to termination if they disclose such potential controversy?
 Try to claim ownership rightfully.
 Ask to be recognized properly.
-Or, just come across as a whiner or wannabe?
+Or, keep the trap shut?